 We are pleased to note that a substantial portion of the proceeds from each sale goes to the benefit of the American Chestnut Foundation, and we are honored to be able to participate in this project and help this special tree contribute one final time to the Foundation's mission.

-ONLY FIVE CHAIRS ARE ABLE TO BE CRAFTED FROM THIS TREE.
-The very first piece, #1, helped raise over $8000 for the Foundation!
-Shown is #2 of 5 in this series.
-Pieces 3-5 remain available for commission, and can be custom tailored with any of our standard seating combinations.
+ONLY FOUR CHAIRS ARE ABLE TO BE CRAFTED FROM THIS TREE.
+The very first numbered piece, #1, helped raise over $8000 for the Foundation!
+Shown is #2 of 4 in the series.
+AS OF APRIL 2019, THIS SPECIAL EDITION IS SOLD OUT!

 Overall-44 1/2"H x 21"W x 29"D